 Ludwig likens scallops to the string quartet and jazz trio; a sweet, delicate morsel that rewards deftness of composition and refinement of execution.
-Like any small acoustic ensemble, scallops may not be your first entertaining selection but they may prove the most satisfying.
+Like any small acoustic ensemble, scallops may not be your first entertaining selection but may prove the most satisfying.

 Sea scallops are meatier and chewier, lending them most suitably to quick searing or grilling.
 They are a surprisingly easy treat and perfect companions to steaks in a surf and turf menu.